A few years back, Susan S. Szenasy interviewed me for Metropolis Magazine, the New York City-based magazine of architecture, culture, and design.

 In the interview, she asks me questions about architecture, creativity, and breaking into new worlds.

-On another note, Susan and I will be appearing together on Thursday October 4th at 6PM.
-I will discuss my novel with her, Joseph Salvatore (Assist.
+Later, Susan and I appeared together at Parsons The New School for Design, School of Constructed Environments where I once taught.
+We discussed my novel with her, Joseph Salvatore (Assist.
 Professor of Writing at NSPE and author of To Assume A Pleasing Shape), and Alan Bruton (Assist.
-Professor & Director of Public Programs at SCE) at Parsons The New School for Design, School of Constructed Environments where I teach (25 East 13th St., NYC).
+Professor & Director of Public Programs at SCE).

 Susan, as always, brought a lot to the table.